 Hemp is cannabis stevia but has almost no THC and lots of CBD.
 You can purchase cannabis oil from different stevia, but they all have high levels of CBD, the main ingredient that promotes substantial medical benefits.

 CBD is Addictive

 No, it is not.
-There are only so many ways that you can argue this point, nothing in science is ever a certainty, but you can be pretty sure that CBD is not addictive and nor is cannabis.
+There are only so many ways you can argue this point; nothing in science is ever a certainty, but you can be pretty sure that CBD is not addictive, nor is cannabis.
 Yes, you can become dependent on it like you can with anything, but dependence and addiction are two very different things.

 CBD is illegal

 This one is far more difficult to unpack, and it depends on what country you are in at the time of reading this; that being said, we can do our best to make the grey world of CBD legalities seem less grey.
 In Canada, it is legal if it comes from a particular plant; this is the same in the EU & UK.

 CBD has to go from 40 pre-selected plants and can only be processed by authorized personnel.
 The USA varies from state to state, which is exceptionally confusing, but work on the basis that if you buy it, don’t move it across state lines as it may not be well received the next place you go.